sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 // The clause store takes responsibility for the storage and lookup of
 // individual clauses.
 The package provides only HashSetClauseStore, which stores
 // things in memory.
 This is an extension point - you can create your own implementation
-// of IClauseStore to use secondary storage and/or customised indexing, for example. var kb = new ForwardChainingKnowledgeBase(new HashSetClauseStore());
+// of IClauseStore to use external storage and/or customised indexing, for example. var kb = new ForwardChainingKnowledgeBase(new HashSetClauseStore());
 kb.Tell(rules);
 var querySentence = SentenceParser.BasicParser.Parse("IsCriminal(West)");